-Coronavirus: keeping health recordsDownload and share our template with your schools so they can collect records of who is self-isolating and who has tested positive for COVID-19.
+Coronavirus: keeping self-isolation recordsDownload and share our template with your schools so they can collect records of who is self-isolating and who has tested positive for COVID-19.
 Plus, get clear on when you can share this information under data protection law, including when and what you can tell others about a possible or confirmed case in one of your schools.

 Email security: sending personal dataAny personal data you send by email must be kept secure.
 Use our tips to help you keep personal data safe in emails to ensure you’re doing everything you can in line with the GDPR to avoid a data breach.